 - Men said their biggest worry about solo traveling was the cost of the trip compared to traveling with another person.

-- Over 50% of nights booked on Airbnb in the first quarter of 2022 were for solo travelers.
+- Over 50% of nights booked on Airbnb during one three-month period were for solo travelers.

 - The most popular destination for solo travel is Australia, with 71% of people who travel alone saying they have visited this country at least once.